-Detrimental behaviour: Behaviour which is unhelpful and negative, that which causes harm to an individual, a group, to the community or to the environment.
+Anti-social behaviour: Behaviour that causes harm to an individual, a group, to the community or to the environment.

 Behaviour: Everything a person says or does.
-The spectrum of behaviour goes from extreme valued to extreme detrimental behaviour.
-A behaviour policy should increase valued behaviour and reduce detrimental behaviours through planned responses.
+The spectrum of behaviour goes from extreme pro-social to extreme anti-social behaviour.
+A behaviour policy should increase pro-social behaviour and reduce anti-social behaviours through planned responses.

-Being therapeutic: An approach to behaviour that prioritises the helpful feelings of everyone within the dynamic.
-A school's policy establishes the methodology by which valued behaviour replaces detrimental behaviour, through planned and sustained positive experiences.
+Being therapeutic: An approach to behaviour that prioritises the pro-social feelings of everyone within the dynamic.
+A school's policy establishes the methodology by which pro-social behaviour replaces anti-social behaviour, through planned and sustained pro-social experiences.